-- Spouse: A foreign national who jointly purchases residential property with a spouse, who is a Canadian citizen, permanent resident of Canada, nominee or protected person.
+- Spouse: Foreign nationals who jointly purchase a residential property with a spouse who is a Canadian citizen, permanent resident of Canada, nominee or protected person.

-- Nominee – A foreign national who is nominated under the Ontario Immigrant Nominee Program (nominee) at the time of the purchase or acquisition, and the foreign national has applied or certifies that they will apply to become a permanent resident of Canada
+- Nominee – Foreign nationals who are nominated under the Ontario Immigrant Nominee Program (nominee) at the time of the purchase or acquisition, and the foreign nationals have applied or certified that they will apply to become a Canadian citizen or permanent resident of Canada.

 - Protected person – A foreign national on whom refugee protection is conferred (protected person) under section 95 of the Immigration and Refugee Protection Act (Canada) at the time of the purchase or acquisition.

-Otherwise, every residential purchase made by non-citizens (including foreign corporations) will be taxed by Toronto.
-It is estimated that the tax only affects 1.5% of foreign buying parties that participate in real estate sales in the Toronto Area.
+Otherwise, all residential purchases made by non-citizens (including foreign corporations) will be taxed by Toronto.
+Based on statistics, it is estimated that the tax only affects 1.5% of foreign entities or individuals that participate in real estate sales in the Toronto Area of Ontario.

-How Can I Find Out If I Am Exempt From The Tax?
+How Can I Find Out If I Am Exempt?

-If you are unsure about your exemption status for the NRST or you want to find out if you might be eligible for the rebate, the best place to start checking is on the official Ministry of Finance page about this tax.
+If you are unsure about your tax exemption status for the NRST or you want to find out if you might be eligible for the rebate, the best place to start checking is on the official government page.

 Here, you can read about the tax in full and find out all of the rules about exemptions, rebates, and more.
-If you are still uncertain about how you will be classified when determining your exemption eligibility, it is best to contact a tax expert or the Ministry of Finance directly.
+If you are still uncertain about how you will be classified when determining your tax exemption eligibility, it is best to contact a tax expert or the ministry directly.

-I Bought A Property Five Years Ago.
+I Bought Real Estate Five Years Ago.
 Does This Tax Affect Me?

-The tax is to be put on all residential properties in the Greater Golden Horseshoe Region of Toronto.
-For those unfamiliar with the area, you may not know whether or not the area you are interested in falls in this region.
+The tax is to be put on all residential property in the Greater Golden Horseshoe Region of Toronto.
+Those unfamiliar with the area may not know whether or not the area they are interested is part of this region.